codecapsules-io/codecapsules-docs/docs/comparisons/6-heroku-alternatives.md

 Code Capsules is one of the few PaaS providers that provides servers in Africa.
 This makes it an excellent choice for developers and companies outside of the US or EU.

-The organisational tools Code Capsules provides for teams collaborating on applications is another advantage of this service.
-You can set up Teams of users that share Spaces containing multiple Capsules running applications, an ideal organisational structure for a collaborative workflow.
+The organizational tools Code Capsules provides for teams collaborating on applications is another advantage of this service.
+You can set up Teams of users that share Spaces containing multiple Capsules running applications, an ideal organizational structure for a collaborative workflow.

 ## Render